github/docs/content/admin/monitoring-and-managing-your-instance/configuring-clustering/configuring-high-availability-replication-for-a-cluster.md

 On each new virtual machine, install the same version of {% data variables.product.prodname_ghe_server %} that runs on the nodes in your active cluster.
 You don't need to upload a license or perform any additional configuration.
 For more information, see "[AUTOTITLE](/enterprise/admin/installation/setting-up-a-github-enterprise-server-instance)."

-{% note %}
+> [!NOTE]

-**Note**: The nodes that you intend to use for high availability replication should be standalone {% data variables.product.prodname_ghe_server %} instances.
+> The nodes that you intend to use for high availability replication should be standalone {% data variables.product.prodname_ghe_server %} instances.
 Don't initialize the replica nodes as a second cluster.

-{% endnote %}

 ### Network